billwheatley/cronjob-operator-poc/README.md

 ## How to Use the "Kill Switch"

-To stop all jobs, you just patch the `CronJobManager` resource.
+To stop all cronjobs (ie: future executions), you just patch the `CronJobManager` resource.

 ### To DISABLE (suspend) all jobs: